Generic Name: Ziprasidone Injection (zi PRAS i done)

 - Older adults with dementia taking drugs like this one have had a higher number of strokes.
 Sometimes these strokes have been deadly.
 This drug is not approved to treat mental problems caused by dementia.
 Talk with your doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using Geodon (ziprasidone injection) while you are pregnant.

-- Taking Geodon (ziprasidone injection) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Geodon (ziprasidone injection) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Geodon) best taken?

 Use Geodon (ziprasidone injection) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into a muscle.

 - Drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.